jbruce12000/kiln-controller/troubleshooting.md

 ## Test Each GPIO Pin

-At thought I one point that I had fried my RPi.
+I thought at one point that I had fried my RPi.
 I needed to verify that it still worked as expected.
 Here's what I did to verify GPIO on my pi.

 ```gpio readall```